 Climate

-With enough determination and money, you can grow most of the above grass seeds just about anywhere in the country.
+With enough determination and money, you can grow most of the above grass seeds anywhere in the country.
 It’s not uncommon to see beautiful Kentucky bluegrass lawns in the baking heat of the Southwest.
-But going against climate guidelines will make the job a lot harder and more expensive, requiring significant investments in irrigation systems, water, and fertilizers.
+Going against climate guidelines will make the job much harder and more expensive, requiring significant investments in irrigation systems, water, and fertilizers.
 Paying attention to climate will make establishing a lawn much more manageable.
-Consider where you live and what grass types will thrive in your region with minimal maintenance and watering.
+Consider where you live and what grass types will thrive in your region with minimal maintenance and watering

 Reseeding vs. New Planting